-- There will be a requirement to travel throughout the region to visit research sites that may not be easily accessible via public transport (E) - Appointment will be subject to a criminal record check at Enhanced level from the Disclosure and Barring Service, including a check of the Adult Barred List.
+- There will be a requirement to travel throughout the region to visit research sites that may not be easily accessible via public transport (E) - This post is exempt from the Rehabilitation of Offenders Act 1974.
+Appointment will be subject to a criminal record check at Enhanced level from the Disclosure and Barring Service, including a check of the Adult Barred List.
 It is an offence to apply for this role if you are barred from engaging in regulated activity relevant to vulnerable adults (E) - There will be a requirement to undertake regular visits to hospitals across East Anglia as part of this role (E)